NEA Big Read Lakeshore creates and fosters a culture where reading matters.

 We bring our community together around one book and use this shared experience of reading, discussing and exploring the themes of the book as a springboard to learn from and listen to each other.

 This month-long community-wide reading program takes place every November.

 Our programming draws diverse participation within our community, generating conversations and discussion groups across generational, cultural, racial and socioeconomic divides and experiences.
 These events take place in a variety of spaces and locations.
-We also work with area middle and high schools to engage area students in the larger conversations of our community.
+We also work with area elementary, middle and high schools to engage area students in the larger conversations of our community.

 Our main events are planned to approach a book and its topics from a variety of perspectives, experiences and angles, organizing events that include interesting lectures by great speakers as well as using film, food, music and art to explore and celebrate the topics under discussion.

 NEA Big Read Lakeshore is a collaborative effort with support from many community partners.

 - 2017 – When the Emperor Was Divine

 - “When the Emperor Was Divine” follows one Japanese family uprooted from its Berkeley home after the start of World War II.
 After being delivered to a racetrack in Utah, they are forcibly relocated to an internment camp.
 They spend two harrowing years there before returning to a home far less welcoming than it was before the war.
 Using five distinct but intertwined perspectives, Otsuka's graceful prose evokes the family's range of responses to internment.
 Culminating in a final brief and bitter chapter, Otsuka's novel serves as a requiem for moral and civic decency in times of strife and fragmentation.